TW - racism, potential shattering of parental illusions

 Finally, a personal rant.
 The Steiner school movement has co-opted the phrase 'head, heart and hands' to describe their 'whole child' (not) approach.
 This is disingenuous and fucks me off no end.
 Yes there's the usual vague loveliness and omission; 'Head, heart and hands' is clearly less alarming than 'physical, etheric and ego' which is what's actually meant.
 But I'm furious also because the phrase is pinched.

-Unlike pretty much everything else 'head, heart and hand' was not bestowed upon Rudolph Steiner during one of his heavenly jaunts.
-Instead the philosophy originates with the 18th century Swiss educator and reformer Johann Heinrich Pestalozzi, a fascinating, socially concerned, quite radical guy who only hung out on planet Earth.
+Unlike pretty much everything else 'head, heart and hand' was not bestowed upon Rudolf Steiner during one of his heavenly jaunts.
+Instead the philosophy originates with the 18th century Swiss educator and reformer Johann Heinrich Pestalozzi, a fascinating, socially concerned, quite radical guy who hung out on planet Earth.

 What Pestalozzi thought was that children should be free to pursue their own learning interests and draw their own conclusions, and that this process could and should be done through the head, heart and hands.
 Pestalozzi thought letters and numbers (head), physical labour and the senses (hands), and kindness and collaboration (heart - he abolished flogging at his school) had equal value in the learning process and should be used in combination by students according to their needs and wants.